-Nominations for either Fellow status may be made annually by members completing and submitting the appropriate Fellowship Nomination Form to the Society’s Administrator by 1st October of any given year.
+Nominations for either Fellow status may be made annually by members completing and submitting the appropriate Fellowship Nomination Form to the Society’s Administrator by 1st December of any given year.
 Self-nomination of individuals for either Fellow status is not permitted.
-A reminder for nominations is sent to all members annually during the month of May.

 The Fellowship Committee canvasses for the nominations at least every other year assesses each candidature on its merits and recommends suited candidates to the Board of Management by 1st December of the given year.
 The Committee may seek confidential advice from AB members if warranted.
 The Board of Management makes the final decisions as soon as practical and no later than the Rigi Meeting of the following year.